albertz/grub-fuse/README.md

 In particular, I tested it now on MacOSX 10.7.1 with Fuse4x and a ReiserFS 3 partition on some USB disk.

-Performance varies wildly but is not very good (varying between 100kb/sec to 1mb/sec).
-This is probably because of the filesystem design of GRUB.
+Performance varies wildly.
+Directory reading is quite slow (could be improved much by some intelligent caching).
+File reading is ok with about 5 MB/sec (depending much on the media).

 The code is quite hackish!
 Cleanup by someone experiented with GRUB and/or FUSE is very welcome!